Trading Education

 Detection in under 20 seconds

-Discord, Telegram, or email alerts
+Platform, Discord, Telegram, or email alerts depending on access

 All timeframes from 5m to Daily